 Schneider most recently was VP of brand and content marketing at Hulu.

-Sinclair plans to launch its direct-to-consumer business in the next month or so, starting in five markets where it has the TV rights to the local Major League Baseball team.
+Sinclair plans to launch its direct-to-consumer business (Bally Sports Plus) in the next month or so, starting in five markets where it has the TV rights to the local Major League Baseball team.
 The launch is designed to supplement Diamond’s regional sports network business, which is under pressure from rising sports rights costs, cord cutting reducing the number of cable subscribers, and the debt incurred when Sinclair bought the Fox RSNs from Disney for about $9 billion.